 DIRECTIONS: Refer to policy on attendance in your handbook.
 This form is to be used for ALL changes in scheduled clinical education.
+This form is to be completed in Trajecys.
 Make-up date(s) and time(s) must be approved one week in advance.
 The clinical instructor must first approve and sign prior to requesting the full-time clinical coordinator's approval.
+Student is responsible for obtaining signatures.

-- 1. Complete form - 2.
-Obtain clinical instructor's signature - 3.
-Obtain full-time clinical coordinator's signature - 4.
-Staple this completed form behind the timesheet when make-up is completed.
+- 1. Complete form

+- 2. Obtain clinical instructor's signature

+- 3. Obtain full-time clinical coordinator's signature.